Yes, it is possible to reverse type 2 diabetes!

 Health professionals now agree that type 2 diabetes comes about when an individual acquires more fat than their body can cope with.
 This leads to excess fat stored in the liver and pancreas which negatively affects the beta cell function and insulin action.
 For those who have had diabetes for a short duration it appears possible to achieve or re-establish non-diabetic glucose control potentially for the long term.

-In view of this NHS England announced in November 2018 that a trial of 5,000 people with type 2 diabetes are to be offered a very low calorie diet (VLCD) by their GP’s - the full press release about this is here
+In view of this NHS England announced in November 2018 that a trial of 5,000 people with type 2 diabetes were to be offered a very low calorie diet (VLCD) by their GP’s - the full press release about this is here

 I hope this has been helpful.